ton-An/commitollama/README.md

 ## Known Issues

-Sometimes can generate quite long commits, but it give you an idea of what the commit should be and can be edited manually to achieve the correct length.
+Sometimes it can generate quite long commits, but it gives you an idea of what the commit should be and can be edited manually to achieve the correct length.

 ## Release Notes